-Safeguard the integrity of corporate reports
+Safeguard integrity in corporate reporting

-The Company has an Audit Committee which meets and reports to the Board as required, at least twice each year.
-Its members are currently two non-executive Directors and one executive Director.
-The Committee has authority to seek any pertinent information it requires from any employee or external party.
-The Company's external auditor is invited to attend each meeting of the Committee.
+The Audit Committee meets and reports to the board as required, but in any case at least twice each year.
+Its members are currently one non-executive director and two executive directors.
+The committee has authority to seek any pertinent information it requires from any employee or external party.
+The Company's external auditor is invited to attend each meeting of the committee.

-The charter of the Audit Committee is disclosed on the Company's website.
-The responsibilities of the Audit Committee include:
+The charter of the audit committee is disclosed on the Company's website.
+The responsibilities of the audit committee include:

-• oversee the existence and maintenance of internal controls and accounting systems, including the implementation of mandatory and non-mandatory accounting policies and reporting requirements
+- oversee the existence and maintenance of internal controls and accounting systems, including the implementation of mandatory and non-mandatory accounting policies and reporting requirements - oversee the financial reporting process, including reviewing and reporting to the board on the accuracy of all financial reports lodged with ASX which include the quarterly, half-yearly and annual financial reports - recommendations to the board regarding the nomination, removal and remuneration of the external auditors - review the existing external audit arrangements, including ensuring that any non-audit services provided do not impair auditor independence and - assessing the adequacy of external reporting for the needs of shareholders.

-- oversee the financial reporting process, including reviewing and reporting to the Board on the accuracy of all financial reports lodged with ASX which include the quarterly, half-yearly and annual financial reports - recommendations to the Board regarding the nomination, removal and remuneration of the external auditors - review the existing external audit arrangements, including ensuring that any non-audit services provided do not impair auditor independence and - assessing the adequacy of external reporting for the needs of shareholders.
+In fulfilling its responsibilities, the audit committee:

-In fulfilling its responsibilities, the Audit Committee:
+- · receives regular reports from management and the external auditors; - meets with the external auditors at least twice a year, or more frequently if necessary; - reviews any significant disagreements between the auditors and management, irrespective of whether they have been resolved:

-- receives regular reports from management and the external auditors; - meets with the external auditors at least twice a year, or more frequently if necessary; - reviews any significant disagreements between the auditors and management, irrespective of whether they have been resolved; - meets separately with the external auditors at least twice a year without the presence of management; - provides the external auditors with a clear line of direct communication at any time to either the Chairman of the Audit Committee or the Chairman of the Board.
+- meets separately with the external auditors at least twice a year without the presence of management; - provides the external auditors with a clear line of direct communication at any time to either the Chairman of the audit committee or the Chairman of the board.

-The Audit Committee has authority, within the scope of its responsibilities, to seek any information it requires from any employee or external party.
+The audit committee has authority, within the scope of its responsibilities, to seek any information it requires from any employee or external party.

-Details of the members of the Board (including Committee members), their experience, expertise, qualifications, term of office and independent status are set out in the Directors' Report under the heading Information on directors.
+Details of the members of the board, their experience, expertise, qualifications, term of office and independent status are set out in the Directors' Report under the heading Information on directors.

-A record of the attendance of Committee members and the number of Committee meetings held is included in the Annual Report.
+A record of the attendance of committee members is included in the Annual Report.

-The Audit Committee is not in compliance with the ASX Corporate Governance Recommendations as the Committee is not comprised of three independent non-executive Directors.
-Only two members of the Committee during the year were non-executive Directors.
-To safeguard the integrity of financial reporting, the Chairman of the Audit Committee is a non-executive Director, and regular sessions are held with the external auditors in the absence of management to discuss any issues or concerns the auditor or independent Director may have.
-Separate Audit Committee meetings are held to finalise annual and half yearly financial reports before recommending approval by the Board.
+The Audit Committee is not in compliance with the Guidelines as only one member is a non-executive director.
+To safeguard the integrity of financial reporting, the Chairman of the Audit Committee is a non-executive director, and regular sessions are held with the external auditors in the absence of management to discuss any issues or concerns the auditor or independent director may have.
+Separate audit committee meetings are held to finalise annual and half yearly financial reports before recommending approval by the board.

-During the year the Company had a process for ensuring that at the end of each quarter, the Managing Director made the following certifications to the Board:
+There is a process for ensuring that at the end of each quarter, the Managing Director and Finance Director have made the following certifications to the board: